Lauren Dascalo Rocks A Sexy Crocheted Bikini In Tulum

 Lauren Dascalo spiced up her Instagram feed by sharing a double-photo update that showed her in a crocheted bikini.
 The sizzling image was posted to her social media account a few hours ago, and her fans have been loving the sight.

-The first snapshot in the set showed the model posed directly in front of the camera.
+The first snapshot in the set showed Lauren posing directly in front of the camera.
 A geotag in the update indicated that she was in Tulum, Mexico.
-The model posed in a tropical environment with several tall palm trees and a tiki hut at her back.
-A hint of sunlight peaked through the trees and added some brightness to the images.
-In her caption, Lauren told fans that she just snapped the photos, and now she’s already off to the airport.
+She posed in a tropical environment with several tall palm trees and a tiki hut at her back.
+A hint of sunlight peeked through the trees and added some brightness to the images.
+In her caption, the model told her followers that she was just snapped for photos, and was off to the airport at the time of posting.

-Lauren faced her chest toward the camera and popped her hip out to the side.
+Lauren stood with her chest in front of the camera and popped her hip out to the side.
 She draped one arm casually near her side and put the opposite hand on her hip.
-The babe looked into the camera with a sultry stare and pursed lips.
-The image was cropped below her knee, but it still treated her captivated audience to a great look at her bombshell body.
+She looked at the camera with a sultry stare and pursed lips.
+The image was cropped below her knee, but it still treated her audience to a great look at her bombshell body.

 The model slayed in a crocheted bikini that boasted a light cream color.
 Each of its cups was adorned with seashells, and they were spaced out far apart, leaving her ample bust on full display.
-The garment secured around her neck in a halter style, and she wore a few necklaces on her bronze collar.
+The garment secured around her neck in a halter style, and she also wore a few necklaces on her bronze collar.
 The lower portion of Lauren’s outfit was just as hot and featured the same material as her top.
-It had thin, string sides that were worn high on her hips, which helped draw attention to her chiseled abs.
+It had thin, string sides that were worn high on her hips, which helped draw attention toward her chiseled abs.

-The second photo in the set showed off the model’s brown backside, and its cheeky cut allowed for fans to see her pert derriere.
-Lauren styled her long, blond tresses with a middle part, and her hair fell down her shoulder and back.
-She wore a minor application of makeup that complimented her allover glow.
-The model appeared to wear a small amount of blush on her cheeks and rocked a nude lip to match.
+The second photo in the set featured Lauren showing off her backside, and her bottoms’ cheeky cut allowed fans to see her pert derriere.
+She styled her long blond tresses with a middle part, and her hair fell down her shoulder and back.
+She wore a minor application of makeup that complimented her all-over glow.
+She appeared to have worn a small amount of blush on her cheeks while rocking a nude lip to match.

-Fans have been quick to flood the update with likes and comments, most of which complimented the model’s figure.
+Fans have been quick to flood the update with likes and comments, most of which complimented Lauren’s figure.

-“Omg Lauren, so perfect,” one follower commented with the addition of a set of heart-eye emoji.
+“Omg Lauren, so perfect,” one follower commented, with the addition of a set of heart-eyes emoji.

 “You Look amazing in Bikinis!!” a second fan exclaimed.

-“Your workouts are really paying off @laurendascalo your looking sexier every second,” a third Instagrammer chimed in.
+“Your workouts are really paying off @laurendascalo your [sic] looking sexier every second,” a third Instagrammer chimed in.

 “You’re a pretty girl and I love your pictures,” a fourth wrote.